-It was inspiring working with passionate educators at Maramba Primary School last week (also Education Week), and using holistic data to inform student success in Mathematics.
+It was inspiring working with passionate educators at Maramba Primary School during Education Week, and using holistic data to inform student success in Mathematics.

 Andrew Hargreaves and Michael O’Connor in their book ‘Collaborative Professionalism’ also highlighted the importance of the “whole student” in supporting effective approaches in changing teaching practices as part of the PLC process.

 I remember a few years ago when a secondary school Mathematics teacher attended one of my workshops on student engagement in Mathematics.
 She wanted to know what I did with one of her students to considerably improve his results within one term.
 He was failing at an average of 42% to then achieve scores above 82% .
 My simple answer was “I focused on why he was failing in Mathematics and it had nothing to do with his Mathematics skills.”
 Throughout the workshop she discovered that working on the ‘why’ and going beyond cognitive data allows you to change your focus and support students to succeed.
 In the case of this student, he hated Mathematics and believed he wasn’t good at it.
 I used his love of sport and success in sport for him to realise the reasons why he succeeded in sport and failed in Mathematics.
 This changed everything.

 The teachers at Maramba Primary School understand the impact holistic data has on student achievement.
 They can see that success in Mathematics (and other areas of the curriculum) can be influenced by holistic factors (i.e. social, physical, intellectual, cultural and emotional elements) such as:

 - Valuing learning and the learning area (influencing motivation and engagement)

 - Distractions and sensory sensitivities

 - Learning readiness (also related to brain-informed practice)

 - Teacher communication and feedback